 The students will gather in a circle on the carpet.
-I will start the lesson with a video about Newton's first law of physics.
-I am showing the video because It will introduce them to a science concept in a fun and engaging way.
-By showing a video, I captivate their interest and then can relate their learning to the video.
-After the video, I will lead a quick discussion about 1st Law and relate it to today;s activity.
-The students will then be teamed up and use straws and balls to try and move balls into motion and to slow/stop balls that are in motion.
+I will start the lesson with a whole group song/dance of the Hokey Pokey.
+After the song, I will lead a whole group discussion about how are bodies moved and why did they move.
+The students will then be teamed up and explore the school looking for items that are in motion.
 They will record their findings in their science notebooks and use their findings to participate in a class discussion.
-To end the lesson, the students will have to draw a picture and/or use words to explain their learning about Newton's First Law.
+To end the lesson, the students will have to draw an object that another student shared (not their own) and illustrate how it moves.

 It is important that students understand that "the position and motion of an object can be changed by pushing or pulling.
 The size of the change is related to the strength of the push or pull."
 Establishing this knowledge base will prepare them for 3rd grade when the NGSS requires them to apply concepts of force and motion into their learning (3-PS2).